Deploy Kubernetes and JupyterHub on Jetstream with Magnum and Cluster API

 openstack coe nodegroup list $K8S_CLUSTER_NAME

-Increase number of worker nodes:
+Increase the number of worker nodes:

 openstack coe cluster resize --nodegroup default-worker $K8S_CLUSTER_NAME 3